aredmondd/CMDR/README.txt

-# CMDR
+Congratulations on finding your way here.
+You are either a developer looking to steal some code, or a user attmepting to find the answer to today's riddle.
-Final Project for Web Development S23
+If you are the latter, you can turn around here.
+The path forward is fruitless.

-I would like to thank Coach Matt for consistently difficult riddles that inspired me to make this website.
+First of all, I would like to thank Coach Matt for consistently difficult riddles that inspired me to make this website.
 Without your support and inspiration, this final project wouldn't have come to life.

 I would also like to thank Dr. Roberson, for basically 24/7 slack support I got handling errors and such.
 Your dedication to your students does not go unnoticed.